 Please reach out to our office with any additional questions or concerns you may have.
 It is beneficial to everyone if we can resolve any issues prior to the appeal process.
 The appeal window is 30 days from the date of the notice.

 Wraylee Flodin, Assessor

 Now offering GIS for Whitman County!
 See link on the left hand side <-----

-The primary responsibility of the county assessor is to determine the value of all taxable real and personal property in both the incorporated and unincorporated areas of the county for the purpose of determining the tax liabilities of the taxpayers in the various taxing districts in an equitable manner.
-The county assessor is responsible for the calculation of property tax levies necessary to raise revenues for government services and administers a variety of tax exemptions, including the exemption and deferral programs for low income senior citizens and people with disabilities.
+The primary responsibility of the county assessor is to determine the value of all taxable real and personal property in both the incorporated and unincorporated areas of the county to determine the tax liabilities of the taxpayers in the various taxing districts in an equitable manner.
+The county assessor is responsible for the calculation of property tax levies necessary to raise revenues for government services and administers a variety of tax exemptions, including the exemption and deferral programs for low-income senior citizens and people with disabilities.

-A number of record-keeping and administrative functions are necessary to appraise property, determine property valuations, and calculate tax levies in accordance with the legal requirements.
+Several record-keeping and administrative functions are necessary to appraise property, determine property valuations, and calculate tax levies by legal requirements.
 The county assessor generally maintains the tax assessor's parcel maps and legal descriptions of tax parcels as well as other records relating to property valuation.

 Requirements for accurate and timely property value determinations and valuations consistent with applicable land development plans and regulations have made the county assessor's responsibilities increasingly complex (see RCW 36.70B.230, 84.40.030, and 84.41.030).
 A taxpayer who disagrees with the county assessor's value determinations has a right to appeal the decision to the county board of equalization, which is the county board of property tax appeals.